function61/eventhorizon/README.md

 Legal license: Apache 2.0 - free software.

-Moral license: if you benefit commercially from the use of this project, any help would be appreciated (but not legally required):
+Fair play: if you benefit commercially from the use of this project in any significant capacity, any help would be appreciated (but not legally required):

 - Order [support contract/consulting from us](https://function61.com/consulting/)
 - Contribute with new features, bug fixes and/or help with issues